mohitpai/journey-optimizer.en/help/using/email/content-templates.md

 >When a template is edited or deleted, campaigns or journeys including emails created using this template are not impacted.

 ## Create content templates {#create-content-templates}

+>[!CONTEXTUALHELP]
+>id="ajo_create_template"
+>title="Define your own content template"
+>abstract="Create a standalone custom template from scratch to make your content reusable across multiple journeys and campaigns."

 There are two ways you can create content templates: